surysagar/javascript-questions/README.md

 #### Answer: A

 It returns a unique id.
-This id can be used to clear that interval with the `clearInterval()` function.
+This id can be used to clear that interval with the `clearInterval()` function. [interesting ]

 </p>
 </details>